-The University of Florida Center for Advancing Minority Pain and Aging Science (UF CAMPAS) is seeking innovative, interdisciplinary Pilot Study applications that address biopsychosocial contributions to pain and disability among older adults.
-Applicants must be investigators from underrepresented backgrounds (per NHI definition), and successful applications should propose a pilot project with high potential for leading to extramural research grants and/or career development awards.
+The University of Florida Center for Advancing Minority Pain and Aging Science (CAMPAS) is seeking innovative, interdisciplinary Pilot Study applications that address biopsychosocial contributions to pain and disability among older adults.
+Applicants must be investigators from underrepresented backgrounds (see below for eligibility), and successful applications should propose pilots project with high potential for leading to extramural research grants and/or career development awards.

 In addition to Pilot Awards of up to $25,000 for one year, the UF CAMPAS is offering Core Resources to facilitate the applicant’s research.
 Applicants should incorporate one or more of the following Core services into their Pilot Application.

 Please contact Maria Aguirre (email@example.com) to schedule any meetings with our core leaders.